zane047/zane047.github.io/docs/08-API/API.md

 The Zane subsystem must also implement a message sender that:
 - sends properly formatted messages
 - sends an example of each message type with time-varying data
-- includes the correct prefix and suffix
 - uses the correct sender and receiver addresses
 - ensures the message data does not contain invalid framing bytes
 - does not send data longer than the allowed packet size
-- prioritizes forwarding incoming messages before sending its own messages
-- limits the sending rate using proper programming techniques such as timers, interrupts, or non-blocking code

 ### Sender Behavior
 The sender should: